deskbookers/full-stack-test/README.md

 * `assignment1/php/classes/Model/Venue.php`
 * `assignment1/php/errors.php` (if applicable)

 Your resulting Node application should be placed in `assignment1/node/`.
 You can of course use dependencies.
 You can either choose to write custom SQL queries or use an ActiveRecord like library to represend your data.
 Make sure you pick a solution which is easily maintainable.
+If special software is needed to run the code make sure this is documented.

 Notes: